Conversion of Private Limited Company into LLP

 9. Filing of E-Form -14 (Intimation to ROC)

-After receiving the list of incorporation certificates of LLP, it must be filed within 15 days of the conversion date.
+After receiving the list of LLP incorporation certificates, it must be filed within 15 days of the conversion date.

 Attachments With E-Form 14

-• A copy of the Certificate of Incorporation (COI) of LLP.
+• A copy of the Certificate of Incorporation (COI) of the LLP.

 • A copy of the incorporation document was submitted in E-Form to the respective ROC.

-Taxation On Converting A Pvt Ltd Company Into LLP
+Taxation On Converting A Private Limited Company Into an LLP

-It is necessary to factor for entrepreneurs in India to know the nukes and corners of the Limited Liability Partnership including the taxation effects after Converting the private limited into LLP.
-The conversion of the company into an LLP never attracts capital gain tax because this conversion is not considered a transfer -as defined under the IT Act.
+Entrepreneurs in India must know the nukes and corners of the Limited Liability Partnership (LLP), including the taxation effects after converting a private limited company into an LLP.
+The conversion of the company into an LLP never attracts capital gain tax because this conversion is not considered a transfer, as defined under the IT Act.

-• Each asset and liability of the private company become the asset and liability of the LLP.
+• Each asset and liability of the private company becomes the asset and liability of the LLP.

-• Every shareholder of the company becomes the LLP partner.
+• Every shareholder of the company becomes an LLP partner.

-• The profit-sharing, capital proportion, and the partners’ ratio are in the same proportion alike the shareholding in the company.
+• The profit-sharing, capital proportion, and the partners’ ratio are in the same proportion as the company’s shareholding.

-• The shareholders of the firm do not receive any benefit either directly or indirectly in the LLP; except by capital contribution and profit-sharing ratio.
+• The firm’s shareholders do not receive any benefit, either directly or indirectly, in the LLP, except through capital contribution and profit-sharing ratio.

 • The gross receipts, turnover, and total sales in any of the three previous years from the conversion date must not exceed Rs.
 60 Lacs.

-• The total assets value as appearing in the company’s account book in any of the previous 3 years must not exceed Rs.
+• The total value of the assets appearing in the company’s account book in any of the previous 3 years must not exceed Rs.
 5 crores.

 Conclusion